yuki-961004/binaryRL/README.md

 ## 2. Search Parameters

-This package includes four optimization algorithms: L-BFGS-B (from `stats::optim`), Simulated Annealing (`GenSA::GenSA`), Genetic Algorithm (`GA::ga`), and Differential Evolution (`DEoptim::DEoptim`).
+This package includes **4** algorithms:
+1. L-BFGS-B (from `stats::optim`)
+2. Simulated Annealing (`GenSA::GenSA`)
+3. Genetic Algorithm (`GA::ga`)
+4. Differential Evolution (`DEoptim::DEoptim`).
 You can use any of these algorithms to find the optimal parameters.
-We recommend using Differential Evolution (`DEoptim`) as it offers the fastest performance and the closest approximation to the true values.
+But we recommend using Differential Evolution (`DEoptim`) as it offers the fastest performance and the closest approximation to the true values.

-> Please let me know if you have any recommendations for good algorithm packages.
-I'd be happy to incorporate them into the search_p function.
+> Please let me know if you know any other great algorithm package.
+I'd be happy to incorporate them into this package.

 <!---------------------------------------------------------->